jschaf/pggen/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) and [ARCHITECTURE.md](ARCHITECTURE.md).

-# Comparison to sqlc
+# Acknowledgments

+pggen was directly inspired by [sqlc].
 The primary difference between pggen and sqlc is how each tool infers the type and nullability of the input parameters and output columns for SQL queries.

 sqlc parses the queries in Go code, using Cgo to call the Postgres `parser.c` library.
 After parsing, sqlc infers the types of the query parameters and result